Terracoding/terracoding.github.com/source/blog/sprinter-for-ios.md

 title: "Sprinter for iOS"
 date: 2012-10-28
 author: Dominic Wroblewski
-tags: [sprintly, ios, iphone, ipad, development, apps]
+tags:
+- ios
+- sprintly
 ---

 Recently I have been working closely with the Sprint.ly team to work on the development of our new app for iOS, named "Sprinter".